ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-ocp.md

 5. [Upgrade the {{site.data.keyword.blockchainfull_notm}} Platform operator](#upgrade-ocp-operator)
 6. [Use your console to upgrade your running blockchain nodes](#upgrade-ocp-nodes)

-After you upgrade the {{site.data.keyword.blockchainfull_notm}} Platform operator, the operator will automatically upgrade the console that is deployed on your OpenShift project.
-You can then use the upgraded console to upgrade your blockchain nodes.

-You need to complete these steps 4-6 for each network that that runs on a separate project.
+You need to complete steps 4-6 for each network that that runs on a separate project.
 If you experience any problems, see the instructions for [rolling back an upgrade](#upgrade-ocp-rollback).
 If you deployed your network behind a firewall, without access to the external internet, see the separate set of instructions for [Upgrading the {{site.data.keyword.blockchainfull_notm}} Platform behind a firewall](#upgrade-ocp-firewall).

-You can continue to submit transactions to your network while you are upgrading your network.
-However, you cannot use the console to deploy new nodes, install or instantiate smart contracts, or create new channels during the upgrade process.

-It is a best practice to upgrade your SDK to the latest version as part of a general upgrade of your network.
-While the SDK will always be compatible with equivalent releases of Fabric and lower, it might be necessary to upgrade to the latest SDK to leverage the latest Fabric features.
-Also, after upgrading, it's possible your client application may experience errors.
-Consult the your Fabric SDK documentation for information about how to upgrade.
-{: tip}

-### Roll back an upgrade
-{: #upgrade-ocp-rollback}

-When you upgrade your operator, the operator saves the secrets, deployment spec, and network information of your console before attempting to upgrade the console.
-If your upgrade fails for any reason, the {{site.data.keyword.IBM_notm}} Support can roll back your upgrade and restore your previous deployment by using the information on your cluster.
-If you need to roll back your upgrade, you can submit a support case from the [mysupport](https://www.ibm.com/support/pages/node/1072956){: external} page.

-You can roll back an upgrade after you use the console to operate your network.
-However, after you use the console to upgrade your blockchain nodes, you can no longer roll back your console to a previous version of the platform.

-## Before you begin
-{: #upgrade-ocp-before}

-To upgrade your network, you need to [retrieve your entitlement key](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp#deploy-ocp-entitlement-key) from the My {{site.data.keyword.IBM_notm}} Dashboard, and [create a Kubernetes secret](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp#deploy-ocp-docker-registry-secret) to store the key on your OpenShift project.
-If the Entitlement key secret was removed from your cluster, or if your key is expired, then you need to download another key and create a new secret.

 Occasionally, a five node ordering service that was deployed using v2.1.2 will be deleted by the Kubernetes garbage collector because it considers the nodes a resource that needs to be cleaned up.
 This process is both random and unrecoverable --- if the ordering service is deleted, all of the channels hosted on it are permanently lost.
 To prevent this, the `ownerReferences` field in the configuration of each ordering node must be removed **before upgrading to 2.5.1**.
 For the steps about how to pull the configuration file, remove `ordererReferences`, and apply the change, see [Known issues](/docs/blockchain-sw?topic=blockchain-sw-sw-known-issues#sw-known-issues-ordering-service-delete) in the v2.1.2 documentation.
 {:important}